 Overnight oats add-ins

 The beauty of this recipe is that the basic ingredients can be improved upon in hundreds of ways.
-Start with any one of my nine suggestions and then get creative with your favorite flavor combinations!
+Start with any one of my nine suggestions and then get creative with your favourite flavour combinations!

-Choose the flavor you want for your oats – pictured below are the nine recipes you can start out with.
+Choose the flavour you want for your oats – pictured below are the nine recipes you can start out with.

 - Peanut butter